-Commission's reasons 3
+3 Commission's reasons

 The Commission has analysed the rule change request and assessed the issues that arise.
-For the reasons set out below, the Commission has determined that a rule be made.
+For the reasons set out below, the Commission has determined to make a rule.
 Our analysis of the proposed rule is also set out below.